-Beaver Lake/Alma Pond is not consistently thermally stratified, so deep samples were not collected.
+Glenmere Lake is not consistently thermally stratified, so deep samples were not collected.
 It is assumed that water quality conditions are mostly similar from surface to bottom.
-Some portions of the hypolimnion are devoid of oxygen during at least part of the summer, contributing to higher deepwater nutrient levels.
+Some portions of the hypolimnion are devoid of oxygen during at least part of the summer; this may contribute to higher deepwater nutrient levels, although this has not been confirmed.